conhugh/RoSSO/README.md

 3. Add a corresponding case to the if-elif structure in compute_loss_and_gradient() in patrol_problem.py.
 Also, ensure that any new parameters defined in your .json file are handled appropriately in initialize().

 ### Tracking a new metric:
+1. Within metric_definitions.py, define a pure python function which computes the new metric.
+This metric evaluation function should take two arguments.
+The first argument should always be P, the transition probability matrix for the Markov Chain representing the most-recent surveilance strategy.
+The second argument should be `problem_params`, the dictionary of parameters related to the environment graph and patrol scenario, managed within the PatrolProblem class.
+2. Add any new parameters needed to compute the new metric to the corresponding problem_params dict in the problem spec JSON file.
+3. Add the new evaluation function to the METRICS_REGISTRY dict within the metric_definitions.py module, by choosing a name for the new metric to serve as the key and using the evaluation function's handle as the corresponding value.
+4. Add the name of the new metric to the "metrics" list in each problem spec JSON file for which this metric shall be tracked.